henry2004y/flekspy/README.md

 ds = flekspy.load("sample_data/3*amrex")
 ```

 Plotting is supported via Matplotlib and YT.
-For more detailed usage, please refer to the [documentation](https://henry2004y.github.io/flekspy/).
+For more detailed usage and contribution guide, please refer to the [documentation](https://henry2004y.github.io/flekspy/).

 ## License